 The content of government records is rapidly moving toward "born-digital" formats, and users are increasingly demanding digital access to collections and information.
-The issues of storage, migration, and access are continuous needs due to the uncertain stability of the fragile electronic formats.
-Since 2010, the number of these records has grown by 345 percent, to a current total of over 49 million.
-Library analysis estimates another 100 percent increase over the next four years.
+The issues of storage, migration, and access are continuous needs due to the often changing electronic formats.
+Since 2010, the number of these records has grown by 427 percent, to a current total of over 60 million.
+Library analysis estimates another 100 percent increase over the next five years.

 The Library relies extensively on an Integrated Library System (ILS) and Digital Asset Management System (DAMS) to store, track and provide access to our collections.
 These major systems serve as the basis of the most important collection management protocols, from location control and materials acquisition to metadata, digital files and electronic archival records to public searching and accessibility.
-These systems are, on average, 12 years old and are nearing vendor end-of-life.
-In the next 2 years, the Library must replace these aging, expensive systems, with newer, more robust and security compliant systems.
-The new systems must work together, provide searchability across multiple databases, and will likely be a combination of customized vendor-provided and open source applications.
-These replacements are not funded and will require a \$2M-\$3M investment.
+The Library has received funding for applications and related positions and has recently implemented a new ILS and is in process of replacing our DAMS with a new, more robust and security compliant system.
+The new systems will work together, provide searchability across multiple databases, and will provide a platform for digital preservation.